 (vi) Right to object.

 This the right to object, on grounds relating to your situation, at any time to the processing of your personal data, including profiling, by us and we can be required to no longer process your personal data.

 Where we process your personal data on the basis of your consent, this is the right to withdraw that consent at any time, without affecting the lawfulness of processing based on consent before its withdrawal.
 Where we are required to have your consent to engage in the processing, your withdrawal of consent may affect our ability to maintain some or all of our relationship with you, such as our ability to provide certain benefits.
 We would be happy to discuss in advance the impact of your withdrawal of a consent for any particular processing of your personal data.

 (viii) Right to lodge a complaint with a supervisory authority.

 You also have the right to lodge a complaint with the competent data protection supervisory authority, which depends on the country in which you are located.
 If you are located in the EEA, you can see a list of competent data protection authorities here.

 To exercise any of these rights, please contact us as stated in the How to Contact Us section below.

-If you have concerns or questions regarding this Notice or if you would like to exercise your rights as a data subject, please contact us at firstname.lastname@example.org or:
+If you have concerns or questions regarding this Notice or if you would like to exercise rights you may have as a data subject, please contact us at firstname.lastname@example.org or:

 SURREY KT16 8AP